dawithers/battery/README.md

     block power input from the adapter until battery falls to this level
     eg: battery discharge 75

+  battery calibrate
+    runs a 100%-10%-100% calibration cycle and waits an hour before returning to maintenance mode
+    eg: battery calibrate

   battery visudo
     ensure you don't need to call battery with sudo this is already used in the setup script, so you should't need it.